On direct images of twisted pluricanonical sheaves on normal varieties: Index of Singularities

 Therefore $im(\alpha)$ is contained in $ker(\beta)$, and hence the first vertical map exists.
 This finishes the proof. \end{proof}

-In the remaining section, we focus on the direct images of twisted canonical sheaves.
-The following theorem gives a sufficient condition for when the direct image coincides with the dualizing sheaf, and hence may be viewed as giving an upper bounds on the index of $X$. \begin{theorem} Let $f:Y\rightarrow X$ be a log resolution of a normal variety $X$.
+In the rest of the section, we focus on the direct images of twisted canonical sheaves.
+The following theorem gives a sufficient condition for when the direct image coincides with the dualizing sheaf, and hence gives an upper bound of the index of $X$. \begin{theorem} Let $f:Y\rightarrow X$ be a log resolution of a normal variety $X$.
 Let $E$ be an effective divisor on $Y$ whose support is contained in the exceptional locus.
 If for some integer $a\ge 0$, the natural map $f_* \shf{O}_Y(-aE)\rightarrow \mathcal{R}f_*\shf{O}_Y(-aE)$ in the derived category has a left inverse, then we have

 \end{theorem}

 \begin{proof} Put $\shf{I}= f_*\shf{O}_Y(-aE)$.
 By assumption we have

 and the composition is $\text{id}_{\shf{I}}$.
 Applying the functor $\mathcal{R}Hom_{X}( \:, \omega _{X}^{\bullet})$, we get